 - When you need to thank many people, it is appropriate (and, in some areas, expected) to insert a thank-you notice in the local newspaper.
 The nurses, doctors, hospital staff, friends, and family who helped someone through a long and demanding illness are often thanked this way.
 The funeral of a public figure may inspire hundreds of notes of condolence, which are best acknowledged in a newspaper announcement.
 Recently-elected officials thank those who worked and voted for them.
 The wording is simple and warm: “We wish to thank all the generous and loving friends and family who sent cards and gifts on the occasion of our twenty-fifth wedding anniversary.”

-Things to Remember When Writing
+Key Takeaways & Things to Remember When Writing a Business Thank-You Note

 - Keep it short